developeramarish/rest-services/rest-styleguide.md

 # API styleguide
-Based on previous experiences with API development at Info Support we wanted to document how we think APIs should be build.
+Based on previous experiences with API development at Info Support we wanted to document how we think APIs should be built.
 This document provides general guidance on how to build APIs and is loosly based on a guide published by paypal.

 ## URI components
-We have but a few general rules to identify resources in our API.
-The general idea behind these rules is that our APIs are resource oriented whenever we can.
+We have a few general rules to identify resources in our API.
+The idea behind these rules is that our APIs are resource oriented where possible.

 ### Resource identification
 To access a resource within the API you need to know the name of the resource and its identifier.
-We use business identifiers as much as possible to make the API easier to use.
+We use business identifiers as much as possible to make the API feel more intuitive.

-We specify resource identifiers like so:
+We specify resource identifiers like this:

 ```
 /{namespace}/{version}/{resource}/{resource-id}/{sub-resource}/{sub-resource-id}